Real-Gecko/django-router/README.md

 Maintaining Django's `urls.py` can become really annoying when you have a lot of apps with dozens urls in each.
 Other frameworks deal with it in elegant ways, like Flask's `@app.route` decorator.
 This project brings same concept to Django by adding `@router` decorator functions.

+# Compatibility

+This project is automatically tested with Python 3.7, 3.8, 3.9, 3.10 and Django 2.2, 3.1, 3.2, 4.0, 4.1.
+Latest version for each release.
+Compatibility with earlier versions of Python or Django(starting from 2.0) is possible, but not guaranteed.

 # Installation

 Package is hosted in `pypi.org` thus you can use any tool that works with it to install the package: